/**

 * failure.
 For example, if your uncompressed ML model consists of two S3 objects

-* s3://mybucket/model/weights
+* s3://mybucket/model/weights and

-and you specify
+* s3://mybucket/model/weights/part1 and you specify

-as the value of S3Uri
+* s3://mybucket/model/ as the value of S3Uri and

-as the value of S3DataType
+* S3Prefix as the value of S3DataType, then it will

-* result in name clash between /opt/ml/model/weights
+* result in name clash between /opt/ml/model/weights (a regular file)

-* and /opt/ml/model/weights/
+* and /opt/ml/model/weights/ (a directory).

 Do not * organize the model artifacts in S3 * console using folders.
 When you create a folder in S3 console, S3 creates a * 0-byte object with a key set to the folder name you provide.
 They key of the * 0-byte object ends with a slash (/) which violates SageMaker restrictions on * model artifact file names, leading to model deployment failure.